 - Students receiving financial aid are advised to consult with the Financial Aid Office about the potential effect of this award on their financial aid package.

 a.
 Discuss how you make sense intellectually of the ways in which society defines and responds to gender, and/or socioeconomic class, and/or racial and ethnic background.

 b.
-Drawing on your life and academic activities, discuss how your beliefs and values about gender, class, and race influence your community work, academic study/research, and approach to teaching philosophy.
+Drawing on your life and academic activities, discuss how your beliefs and values about gender, class, and race influence your community work, academic study/research, and approach to teaching philosophy, including teaching as activism.
 Include details pertaining to your activities, such as the following:

 - Coursework, internships, field studies, and employment

 - Teaching philosophy, teaching experience, and educational service programs